dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-In this example, the `MainPageViewModel` constructor receives two interface object instances as arguments injected by another class.
+In this example, the `MainPageViewModel` constructor requires two interface object instances as arguments injected by another class.
 The only dependency in the `MainPageViewModel` class is on the interface types.
 Therefore, the `MainPageViewModel` class doesn't have any knowledge of the class that's responsible for instantiating the interface objects.

 Similarly, consider the following example that shows a page class that requires a constructor argument: